dcavar/python-tutorial-notebooks/README.md

 - [Linear Algebra and Embeddings - spaCy](https://github.com/dcavar/python-tutorial-notebooks/blob/master/notebooks/Embeddings_and_Vectors.ipynb)

+See the licensing details on the individual documents and in the [LICENSE] file in the code folder.

 ## Introduction

+The files in this folder are [Jupyter]-based tutorials for NLP, ML, AI in Python for classes I teach in Computational Linguistics, Natural Language Processing (NLP), Machine Learning (ML), and Artificial Intelligence (AI) at [Indiana University].

+If you find this material useful, please cite the author and source (that is [Damir Cavar] and all the sources cited in the relevant notebooks).
+Please let me know if you have some suggestions on how to correct the notebooks, improve them, or add some material and explanations.

 The instructions below are somewhat outdated.
 I use just [Jupyter-Lab](https://jupyter.org/) now.
 Follow [the instructions here](https://jupyter.org/install) to set it up on different machine types and operating systems.